An ignition coil is a necessary component of any engine to provide voltage to the spark plugs.

 This allows for the voltage from the battery to be stepped up to a higher voltage needed to produce a good spark.

-Coils for engine spark have gone through several upgrades, with the coil going from a single unit to multiple coils located close to the spark plug.
+Coils for gas engines have gone through several upgrades over the years, with the coil going from a single unit to multiple coils located close to the spark plug.

 Most new engines have multiple coils, one for each spark plug often located directly on top of the plug.